-PAT HILL MEMORIAL NURSING SCHOLARSHIP
+PATRICIA HILL NURSING SCHOLARSHIP

-This scholarship is limited to Kirtland Level II Associate Degree seeking students.
+This scholarship is limited to Kirtland Level II RN program enrolled students.
 Minimum 3.25 GPA.
-Preference may be given to Crawford County residents with dependents.
+Preference may be given to Crawford County residents.
+Student must be enrolled part-time or full-time.

 JEAN KING MEMORIAL